-It happens to all of us from time to time: You’re minding your own business, and then you’re suddenly swept up in a wave of office gossip.
+It happens to all of us from time to time: You’re minding your own business, and then suddenly, you’re swept up in a wave of office gossip.

-2. Don’t engage
+2. Don’t engage with office gossip

 3. Change the subject

 There is such a thing as positive gossip, so steer the conversation toward a happier topic, such as the birth of a coworker’s baby or how well a team member did on a recent project.
-If all else fails, you can always mention a funny video you saw online.
+If all else fails, you can always mention a funny cat video you saw online.

-4. Offer to resolve the problem
+4. Try to resolve the problem

 It would be nice if it never happened, but sometimes the whispers relate to you in some way.
 If someone in your office has a beef with you and makes it known to everyone except you, don’t let the situation fester.
 Approach the coworker and try to resolve the issue.
 Let it be known you’re aware of what’s been said and you’d like to find a solution.
 With any luck, you’ll flex your communication skills, receive an apology and put a stop to the rumors.